anthelix/udacity_project1/README.md

 ## Worflow

 ### Create the tables
-Below are steps you can follow to complete the project:
 * `Create Tables`: Write CREATE statements in `sql_queries.py`to create each table.
 * Write `DROP` statements in `sql_queries.py` to drop each table if it exists.
-* Run  `create_tables.py` to create your database and tables.
+* Run  `create_tables.py` to create database and tables.
-Run `test.ipynb` to confirm the creation of your tables with the correct columns.
+Run `test.ipynb` to confirm the creation of tables with the correct columns.
 Make sure to click "Restart kernel" to close the connection to the database after running this notebook.

 ### Build ETL process
 Follow instructions in the `etl.ipynb` notebook.
 At the end of each table section, or at the end of the notebook, run `test.ipynb` to confirm that records were successfully inserted into each table.
-Remember to rerun `create_tables.py` to reset your tables before each time you run this notebook.
+Remember to rerun `create_tables.py` to reset tables before each time you run this notebook.

 ### Run ETL pipeline
-Use what you've completed in `etl.ipynb` to complete `etl.py`.
-Remember to run `create_tables.py` before running `etl.py` to reset your tables.
-Run `test.ipynb` to confirm your records were successfully inserted into each table.
+Use `etl.ipynb` to complete `etl.py`.
+Run `create_tables.py` before running `etl.py` to reset tables.
+Run `test.ipynb` to confirm records were successfully inserted into each table.

 ### Document Process
-Do the following steps in your README.md file.
+In the README.md file.
 * Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.
-* State and justify your database schema design and ETL pipeline.
+* State and justify database schema design and ETL pipeline.
 * Provide example queries and results for song play analysis.s

 ## Workspace